We could not have met our 17 million Hardcap and

 - Bezant sold out of their pre-sale; 17 million in two hours and also their bonus round of 4 million in 10 minutes.

-- Attracted the most influential thought leaders and YouTubers to cover the project
+- Connected with the most influential thought leaders and YouTubers to cover the project details.

 - Responded to & deleted over 9000 messages in 24 hours during the token sale.

 Link to the article – “Bezant meets presale goal in 1 hour as Asia’s fastest token sale in 2018.”
 A token sale with a community manager is 2 times more likely to sell out.
 Why?
 A good blockchain project understands that their community is one of their greatest assets.
 Growing and scaling a true community takes time and resources, it’s an indicator that a project is legitimate and investors are more likely to fund them.